 Aneesh Chopra, President, CareJourney

-Steve Klasko, MD, Thomas Jefferson University & Jefferson Health System
+Steve Klasko, MD, President & CEO, Thomas Jefferson University & Jefferson Health System

 Arien Malec, SVP R&D Clinical and Administrative Networks, Change Healthcare

 Gary Guthart, PhD, Intuitive Surgical, Inc.

 Eric Hargan, former Deputy Secretary of the US Department of Health and Human Services

 David Horrocks, Chesapeake Regional Information System for Patients